-Both nivolumab (Opdivo®) and ipilimumab (Yervoy®) are approved as monotherapies for the treatment of unresectable or metastatic (advanced) melanoma (discussed in separate nursing tools).
-They are also approved for use together as combination therapy in this patient population.
-Nivolumab and ipilimumab each improve anticancer responses and patient survival by inhibiting molecules known as checkpoints to enhance the patient's immune response to melanoma.
+The combination of nivolumab (Opdivo®) and ipilimumab (Yervoy®) is approved for use in patients with advanced hepatocellular carcinoma (HCC) previously treated with sorafenib (Nexavar®) with a Child Pugh cirrhosis score of A. Nivolumab and ipilimumab each improve anticancer responses and patient survival by inhibiting molecules known as checkpoints to enhance the patient's immune response.
 Nivolumab inhibits the checkpoint known as programmed death receptor-1 (PD-1), and ipilimumab inhibits the checkpoint cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4).

-Antitumor activity is improved with nivolumab/ipilimumab combination therapy compared with either monotherapy, but the risk and severity of immune-related adverse events (irAEs) is also heightened.
+Antitumor activity is improved with nivolumab/ipilimumab combination therapy as compared with either monotherapy, but the risk and severity of immune-related adverse events (irAEs) is also heightened.

-This document is part of an overall HCP toolkit intended to assist providers in optimizing management of melanoma in patients receiving newer anti-melanoma therapies.
+This document is part of an overall HCP toolkit intended to assist providers in optimizing management of hepatocellular carcinoma in patients receiving newer immunotherapy drugs.